Sane C++ Libraries

 SC::FileSystemIterator Struct Reference

-Iterates files and directories inside a given path.
+Iterates files and directories inside a given path without allocating any memory.
 More...

 #include <FileSystemIterator.h>